malerey/E-commerce-web/README.md

-# E-commerce-web
+# Online jewelry store
-Add products and store them in server
+Node.js - Add products for sale

 This is a simple e-commerce web based on the design of my previous one: https://malerey.github.io/avadefaye/index.html It's built on Node, Express, and jQuery.
 The design uses Bootstrap and Sass.